- SFA is assistance for students matriculated (formally accepted) in a financial aid eligible program (16 credits or more).

 Federal Pell Grant is a form of financial aid that DOES NOT have to be repaid.

-NEW – A new Federal Law regarding Pell Grants was passed in December 2011 regarding the amount of Federal Pell Grant funds a student may receive over his or her lifetime.
+A Federal Law regarding Pell Grants was passed in December 2011 regarding the amount of Federal Pell Grant funds a student may receive over his or her lifetime.
 Pell Grants are now limited by a new federal law to be the equivalent of six years of Pell Grant funding.
 Since the maximum amount of Pell Grant funding a student can receive each year is equal to 100%, the six-year equivalent is 600%.
 How can I see my Lifetime Eligibility Used (LEU) percentage?
-In mid-July 2012, you will be able to log on to: National Student Loan Data System (NSLDS) Student Access Web site using your Federal Student Aid PIN and view your LEU.
+You will be able to log on to: National Student Loan Data System (NSLDS) Student Access Web site using your Federal Student Aid PIN and view your LEU.
 The LEU will be found on the Financial Aid Review page.

 Amount of actual money received from a Pell Grant is based upon how many credits a student takes per semester.
 If a student is taking 12 credits or more they are eligible to receive 100% of the grant amount.
 Should a student take between nine and 11 credits they are eligible to receive 75% of the grant, six to eight credits they are eligible to receive 50% of the grant monies, and one to five they are eligible to receive 25% of the grant.
 If you are a summer student remaining Pell amount not used will forward to the Spring semester.